-In January 1999, a customer alleged that Vatter made an unsuitable investment recommendation.
+- In January 1999, a customer alleged that Clifford Vatter made an unsuitable investment recommendation.
 This case went to arbitration where the customer was awarded $30,000 in damages.

-In September 2016, a customer alleged unsuitable investments, misrepresentation, omission, breach of contract, constructive fraud, breach of fiduciary duty, negligence, and violations of the Kentucky Securities Acts.
+- In September 2016, a customer alleged that Clifford Vatter recommended unsuitable investments, made material misrepresentations and omissions of fact, breached contract, committed constructive fraud, breached his fiduciary duty, managed their account negligently, and violated the Kentucky Securities Act.
 This case was settled for $250,000 in damages.

+Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
+The truth is that investors who have lost money in this fashion may actually be entitled to damages.
 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
 If you, or someone you know, have lost money investing with Clifford Vatter, please contact Oakes & Fosher for a free and private consultation.
+Oakes & Fosher handles cases on a contingency basis, which means there are no fees charged unless we collect for you.